 I’m sharing a list of my favorite restaurants and where you can find the best pasta in Rome.

-Keep in mind for any of these recommendations, you should absolutely try to make reservations in advance for dinner.
-If you’re not able to make reservations, Romans eat late (restaurants really get busy around 8:30/9), so if you show up right when a restaurant opens at 7 or 7:30, you can usually get a table as a walk-in.
+If you’re not able to make reservations, Romans eat late (restaurants really get busy around 8:30/9 p.m.), so if you show up right when a restaurant opens at 7 or 7:30, you can usually get a table as a walk-in.
+Another option is to try for lunch.

 And one more note to share about service.
 It’s hit or miss in Rome.

-For the most part, everyone is pretty friendly, but occasionally you’ll come across people who work at restaurants that are so busy they don’t have time to smile.
 It might take you a while for your server to come over and take your order.
 Or they might forget to place it.
 Or you might ask for the check five times before you actually get it.

 While these things can start to get frustrating, just remember that the most important part is the food.
-And that when you’re seated at a table unless specifically told that they need the table back at a certain time, it’s yours for as long as you want it.
+And that when you’re seated at a table, unless specifically told that they need the table back at a certain time, it’s yours for as long as you want it.

 Heading to Rome?
-Be sure to check out my Rome Travel Guide and my Top 15 Things to do in Rome list!
+Be sure to check out my Rome Travel Guide and my Top 15 Things to Do in Rome list!

 Pssst, heading to Rome?
 Don’t miss these travel guides to help you plan your trip!